Catrovitch/Full-Stack-Open-Notes/Part-1/Introduction-to-React.md

 - A better option is to wrap it in so called [Fragments](https://react.dev/reference/react/Fragment).
 These are simply empty elements: <></>.

 ## Do not render objects
+When rendering something with react it needs to be a so called "primitive value", such as numbers or strings.
+What this means is that you can't render entire objects as this would be ambiguous as to what to render.
+You can render an array, but in this case the items need to all be primitive values.

 ## Exercises 1.1-1.2